 New AI Tools for Stanford Arrive June 30

 For questions about the AI tools approved for use at Stanford, visit our new AI Services Matrix.
-Learn more about AI training and responsible AI use on our UIT AI page.
+Also, review the approved connectors for AI services and learn more about AI trainings on the UIT AI page.

 How do I get access?